realworldocaml/book/en/01-prologue.md

-Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with _statically typed functional programming_.
+Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with _statically-typed functional programming_.
 The world of dynamic scripting languages such as Javascript, Ruby and Python have all adopted healthy elements of functional programming, but not all of it.
 Real World OCaml takes you through the full lifecycle of how to